Wildlife of the Falkland Islands: Issues and introduced species

 There is little long-term data on habitat changes, so the extent of human impact is unclear, although threats such as invasive species and camp burning are recognised.
 Vegetation such as tussac grass, fachine, and native box have been heavily affected by introduced grazing animals.
 Tussac grass now exists in only 20% of its former range, mostly offshore islands, as a result of its extreme sensitivity.
-Many breeding birds similarly only live on offshore islands, where introduced animals such as cats and rats are not found.
+Many breeding birds similarly live only on offshore islands, where introduced animals, such as cats and rats, are not found.
 The only native terrestrial mammal, the warrah, was wiped out in the mid-19th century.

 Wildlife tourism is growing, and steps are being taken to protect the wildlife of the islands.
 Some protection exists under the Conservation of Wildlife and Nature Ordinance 1999.
 Only two bird species lack legal protection.
 One fish species, the zebra trout, is protected.
-Amid a lack of information on invertebrates, legislation only exists to protect butterflies.
+Amid a lack of information on invertebrates, legislation exists to protect only butterflies.

 Virtually the entire area of the islands is used as pasture for sheep.
 There is also an introduced reindeer population, which was brought to the islands in 2001 for commercial purposes.
 Rats have been introduced in the area, and guanacos were introduced south of Mount Pleasant in 1862 so Prince Alfred could hunt them in 1871.
 However, the introduction was generally unsuccessful, and they died out everywhere except Staats Island.
 South American gray foxes were introduced and are having a detrimental impact on birds that nest on the shores, as are feral cats.
 A number of invertebrate species have been introduced since the arrival of Europeans, some filling niches that were not previously filled.
 House sparrows and domestic geese are the only introduced bird species.
 Introduced fish species exist, such as the brown trout.
 Twenty-two introduced plant species are thought to provide a significant threat to local flora.

-The climate and soil composition combined with limited knowledge and inadequate protection have meant that past attempts to establish trees on the islands have not been very successful, although various attempts have been made over the past 80 years.
-Having trees in place to disrupt the cold winds of the islands would positively impact sheep farming, improving lamb survival rates and helping with recovery from stress.
+The climate and soil composition, combined with limited knowledge and inadequate protection have meant that past attempts to establish trees on the islands have not been very successful, although various attempts have been made over the past 80 years.
+Having trees in place to disrupt the cold winds of the islands would positively impact sheep farming, improving lamb survival rates and help with recovery from stress.
 It could also allow for some crops to be farmed, providing shelter and enhancing soil quality.
 A 1983 study determined that it may be possible to plant trees for wind shelter, although imported stock would have to be used as it was impractical to raise sufficient numbers on the islands.
 A small number of sizeable plots exist, but they are largely confined to sites near houses and gardens.